ChildsplayOSU/updated_childsplay/README.md

 ## Introduction

 Hello!
-The Childsplay site has been writetn in React, a very common (at the time of writing this) framework for web applications.
+The Childsplay site has been writetn in React, a very common (at the time of writing this) JS library for web applications.
+<br></br>

-You can use GitHub's built-in editor to change many elements of the page, including the text within the paragraph tags.
-However, if you'd like to clone the repository and edit the site locally, follow the below instructions.
+If all you need to do is change the text in the website, this can be done directly though GitHub's built-in editor to modify many elements of the page, including the text within the paragraph tags.<br></br>
+However, if you'd like to make more comprehensive changes, such as adding a page, changing the layout, etc..., please clone the repository and edit the site locally.
+To do this, follow the instructions below.
 As a note, I've also left in the default React ReadMe information in case this is helpful.

 ## Step 1 - Install Node.js